History of Greece: Peloponnesian War

 The main sources concerning the Peloponnesian war (431–404 BC) are Thucydides's History of the Peloponnesian War and Xenophon's Hellenica.
 Both historians were also Athenian generals who lived through the war.

 The war began in 431 BC over a dispute between the cities of Corcyra and Epidamnus.
 Corinth, an ally of Sparta in the Peloponnesian League, intervened on the Epidamnian side.
-Fearful lest Corinth capture the Corcyran navy (second only to the Athenian in size), Athens intervened.
+Fearful that Corinth would capture the Corcyran navy (second only to the Athenian in size), Athens intervened.
 They prevented Corinth from landing on Corcyra at the Battle of Sybota, laid siege to Potidaea, and forbade all commerce with Corinth's closely situated ally, Megara, with the Megarian decree.

 There was disagreement among the Greeks as to which party violated the treaty between the Delian and Peloponnesian Leagues, as Athens was technically defending a new ally.
 The Corinthians turned to Sparta for aid.
 Fearing the growing might of Athens and witnessing Athens' willingness to use it against the Megarians (the embargo would have ruined them), Sparta declared the treaty violated, and the Peloponnesian War began in earnest.

 The first stage of the war (known as the Archidamian War for the Spartan king Archidamus II) lasted until 421 BC with the signing of the Peace of Nicias.
 It began with the Athenian general Pericles recommending that his city fight a defensive war, avoiding battle against the superior land forces led by Sparta, and importing everything needful by maintaining its powerful navy.
 Athens would simply outlast Sparta, whose citizens feared leave their city for long lest the helots, a subjugated population of Sparta, revolt.

-This strategy required that Athens endure regular sieges, and in 430 BC it was visited with an awful plague that killed about a quarter of its people, including Pericles.
+This strategy required that Athens endure regular sieges, and in 430 BC it was visited with an devastating plague that killed about a quarter of its people, including Pericles.
 With Pericles gone, less conservative elements gained power in the city and Athens went on the offensive.
 In 425 BC, it captured 300–400 Spartan hoplites (soldiers) at the Battle of Pylos, a significant fraction of the Spartan fighting force which it could not afford to lose.
 Meanwhile, Athens suffered humiliating defeats at Delium in 424 BC and Amphipolis in 422.
 The Peace of Nicias in 421 concluded the first stage of the war, with Sparta recovering its hoplites and Athens recovering the city of Amphipolis.